Tobias Saunders: Early years in Colonial America

-Founding and settlement of Westerly, RI
+Founding and settlement of Westerly, Rhode Island

 With the permission of the colonial legislature, a group of Rhode Island speculators purchased a tract of land called "Misquamicut" from the Indian Chief, Sosoa (a.k.a.
 Ninigret), Chief Sachem of the Niantic Tribe.
-By 1661, Tobias Saunders had acquired a quarter of a share in a division of Misquamicut (the area which now encompasses the towns of Westerly, Charlestown, Richmond and Hopkinton, Rhode Island).
+By 1661, Tobias Saunders had acquired a quarter of a share in a division of Misquamicut (the area which now encompasses the towns of Westerly, Charlestown, Richmond and Hopkinton in Rhode Island).

 The consequence of this situation was claim and counterclaim over the disputed territory.
 Usually this was a battle of words, but occasionally adversaries used physical force.
 William Chesebrough, a sixty-six-year-old resident of Southertowne, testified that "about thirty six inhabitants of Road Island" were laying out lots within Southerntowne boundaries on the east side of the Pawcatuck River.
 When he confronted them, Benedict Arnold and others answered that "they would not try their title anywhere but in Road Island, or in England."
 Angry Massachusetts Bay Colony authorities ordered the constable of Southertowne to "apprehend all such persons" and to bring them before the colony's magistrates.
 Walter Palmer arrested Tobias Saunders, Robert Burdick, and Joseph Clarke and conveyed Saunders and Burdick to Boston.
 Placed on trial before Governor John Endicott and associates on November 14, 1661.
 In response to charges of "forcible entry and intrusion into the bounds of Southerntowne," Saunders and Burdick contended that with the approval of the Rhode Island General Court they had purchased land from Indians and lawfully had begun constructing homes and farms.
 Their arguments were ineffective, and they remained in jail for a year until a fine of 40 pounds each was paid and 100 pounds each was raised as security."
 Roger Williams raised the funds for Saunders and Burdick's release.

 In 1669, Rhode Island created a town on the eastern side of the Pawcatuck River.
 The place called Misquamicut became the town of Westerly, and Tobias Saunders and others were now townsmen as well as freemen.
 Connecticut continued to argue that the Narragansett River was their eastern boundary and that the river and the bay were the same.
 Rhode Island, unwilling to relinquish its southwestern territory, referred its adversaries to the 1644 patent, the 1664 charter, and the royal commissioners' determination of the King's Province, all of which set the Pawcatuck River as the Boundary.
 The problem as the Connecticut agents (Fitz-John Winthrop, was one of the three) well knew, was that their charter confused the Narragansett River with the Narragansett Bay.
 Although Governor Winthrop in his agreement with Clarke had acknowledged that "Pawcatuck" and "Narragansett" described the same river, they refused to deflate their territorial ambitions.
 Profitable lobbying by the Atherton Trading Company also strengthened their resolve.
 The conference dissolved with matters worse than before.
 On 18 July 1669, Tobias Saunders and John Crandall wrote a letter to Thomas Stanton and Thomas Minor, both of Stonington, concerning their examination of Chief Ninigret regarding a rumored Indian plot.